jrheard/blog/python/blackjack.md

 Once the cards have been dealt, it's the player's turn.
 In our simple version of Blackjack, the player has two options:

 1. The player can draw another card by saying `"hit"`.
 They can do this as many times as they want, as long as their **count** is below 21.
-1. The player can end their turn by saying `"stand"`.
+1. The player can end their turn by saying `"stay"`.

-Your program should prompt the user for input over and over until they say `"stand"`, at which point their turn is over.
+Your program should prompt the user for input over and over until they say `"stay"`, at which point their turn is over.
 You'll want to use a `while` loop to do this.
 Here's some starter code that you might find useful:

 <textarea class="hidden">
 while True: